houzhiyang1997/fe-ote/README.md

 # false-emotion-opinion-target
-paper:Two stage Bert for weibo user false emotion opinion target extraction with weibo content embedding We will upload codes and dataset after passing the paper review or according to the needs of the review
+paper:TA false emotion opinion target extraction model with two stage BERT and background information fusion We will upload codes and dataset after passing the paper review or according to the needs of the review